Is Condo Living Right for You?

 Although the cost of a condo vs. an apartment depends on several factors, you will most likely spend less on condo living.
-If you are a first time home buyer and house hunting on a budget, a condo may be your best option.
+If you are a first-time home buyer and house hunting on a budget, a condo may be your best option.
 According to The National Association of REALTOR, the average price for a single-family home is $260,000, while a condo has an average price of $248,200.

 3. Proximity to City

 Condos are typically located near or in the heart of a lively downtown area.
 Chattanooga offers an amazing combination of live music, festivals, restaurants for every palate, art scenes, and much more.
 Condo living would give you the advantage of easy access to all of these things.
-Some prefer the option of walking or riding a bike to work to get exercise, and living in a condo would allow you to do so.
+Some prefer the option of walking or riding a bike to work to get exercise and living in a condo would allow you to do so.

 Disadvantages of Condo Living

-1. HOA fees
+1. HOA Fees

 Although 24/7 maintenance service is a huge benefit of condo living, the services cost money.
 The fitness center, pool, valet trash system, etc. are all included under The HOA fee.
 Essentially, whenever you purchase a condo, you become a business partner with the association.
 Most condos require you to pay the fee monthly on top of your mortgage.
-The fee amount varies on a number of things, such as the size, location, and condition of the condominium.
+The fee amount varies on several things, such as the size, location, and condition of the condominium.
 Not only do you have to pay these fees monthly the entire time you are living in the condo, but you can count on these fees rising consistently as the years pass.

 2. Lack of Privacy

 Another disadvantage of living in a condo is the lack of privacy.
 Most would compare condos to apartments, depending on the condo's structure.
 You will most likely have neighbors above or below you and on both sides of you.
 It is almost a given that you will have no choice but to listen to something you do not exactly want to at some point in time.
-Whether it's a baby crying at 2 am, newly weds having their first real argument, or someone celebrating a little to loudly - there is no escaping it.
+Whether it's a baby crying at 2 am, newlyweds having their first real argument, or someone celebrating a little too loudly - there is no escaping it.

 3. Living by Management's Rules